 Flux is an on-premise, university-wide shared computing service, offering support for both compute- and data-intensive research.
-Flux is an important component of the CIRRUS Project, and includes a large software library.
-There are local software systems consulting services and workshops to assist in using Flux.
+There are local consulting services and workshops to assist in using Flux.

 U-M is also a part of the XSEDE Campus Champions program, which supports access to the national XSEDE (formerly TeraGrid) resources.
 XSEDE supports 16 supercomputers and high-end visualization and data analysis resources across the country.

 CAEN HPC is the U-M resource for the local XSEDE Campus Champions program, a source of knowledge about high-performance computing, high-throughput computing and other digital services, opportunities and resources.
 The Campus Champions also serve as a source of information regarding XSEDE resources and services and a source of XSEDE start-up accounts on campus.
 For more information, contact firstname.lastname@example.org.

 U-M is a founding partner in the GLCPC, a key element of the Blue Waters project.